bibkumar/CodeExercise106/README.md

 - All Managers are Employees but not all Employees are Managers
 - For my use case real world mapping of Manager and Employee object are sufficient.
 - There may be certain Employees which are not managers.
-- CSV file path is hard coded in Main.java to facilitate is run on IDE.